ahmedrh99/Go1_navigation/README.md

 ## all code is supposed to run from the robot itself
+please make sure the robot is in the designated initial position
-## To start the robot navigation run the following
+## To start the robot navigation, run the following

 ssh into into the jetson nano 15,
 ```bash